-In today’s society, as people’s environmental awareness increases, the demand for sustainable materials is becoming more and more urgent.
-Polylactic acid (PLA), as a new type of biodegradable material, has received widespread attention due to its unique environmental protection characteristics and broad application prospects.
+As people's environmental awareness in modern society increases, the requirements for sustainable materials are also getting higher and higher.
+Polylactic acid (PLA), as a new type of biodegradable material, has attracted widespread attention due to its unique environmental performance and broad application prospects.

-PLA can not only effectively reduce dependence on traditional petroleum-based plastics, but also significantly reduce environmental pollution, providing a new solution for sustainable development.
+PLA can reduce dependence on traditional petroleum-based plastics, while significantly reducing environmental pollution, bringing new directions for sustainable development.

-This article will comprehensively degrade the definition, characteristics, application fields and future development trends of PLA, helping you to gain a deeper understanding of this important environmentally friendly material.
+This article will deeply analyze the definition, characteristics, application fields and future development trends of PLA to help you have a deeper understanding of this popular and important green material.

 PLA is not a plastic because it is made from plant starch, a bio-based polymer made from renewable resources such as corn and sugar cane.
 Unlike traditional plastics, which are extracted from petroleum.
 The production process and ultimate biodegradability of PLA make it an attractive alternative to traditional plastics.